Magic mushroom compound tested for stubborn bipolar depression

 Summary

-This study tests whether a single dose of psilocybin (25 mg), given with therapy, can reduce depression in people with bipolar II disorder who haven't improved with standard treatments.
-90 adults aged 19-65 will receive either the full dose or a very low placebo dose, and their symptoms will be tracked for 12 weeks.
-The goal is to see if this approach is safe and effective for easing depressive episodes.
+This study tests whether a single 25 mg dose of psilocybin, given with therapy, can ease depression in people with bipolar II disorder who haven't improved with standard treatments.
+About 90 adults aged 19-65 will receive either the full dose or a very low placebo dose, and their mood changes will be tracked over 12 weeks.
+The goal is to see if this approach is safe and effective for treatment-resistant symptoms.

 Get updates